MoldyMacaroniX/thumbnail.live/_src/pages/privacy-policy.md

 # Privacy Policy

 At Thumbnail.live, we take privacy very seriously.
 We will never store anything you input on our site on our server.
-If you have any questions about this privacy policy, [feel free to contact us](/support/contact/).
+If you have any questions about this Privacy Policy, [feel free to contact us](/support/contact/).

 ## Consent

-By using this website, you consent to this privacy policy and its terms.
+By using this website, you consent to this Privacy Policy and its terms.

 ## Data you upload to our site